bbauska/CS198.1x/readme.md

 These are the four essential unique properties of Bitcoin: 1. pseudonymous, 2. decentralized, 3. immutable, and 4. trustless.

-# Bitcoin Protocol & Consensus: A High Level Overview / Review, Readings, & More
+<h2>Bitcoin Protocol & Consensus: A High Level Overview / Review, Readings, & More</h2>

 <h3>Lecture/Module 1 Summary:</h3>